aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/calendar-collection/_index.md

 ---
-title: Managing Calendar Collection in Aspose.Tasks
+title: Set Working Hours in Aspose.Tasks Calendar Collection
 linktitle: Managing Calendar Collection in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
-description: Learn how to manage calendar collections in Aspose.Tasks for .NET efficiently.
-Create, modify, and manipulate calendars with ease.
+description: Learn how to set working hours and manage calendar collections in Aspose.Tasks for .NET.
+Import calendars Microsoft Project, remove calendar project, and get calendar by name easily.
 weight: 11
 url: /net/calendar-scheduling/calendar-collection/
+date: 2026-04-13
+keywords:
+- set working hours
+- import calendars microsoft project
+- remove calendar project
+- get calendar by name
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Managing Calendar Collection in Aspose.Tasks
+# Set Working Hours in Aspose.Tasks Calendar Collection

-## Introduction

-In this tutorial, we'll explore how to manage calendar collections in Aspose.Tasks for .NET.
-Calendars play a crucial role in project management, defining workdays, holidays, and exceptions.
-Aspose.Tasks provides robust functionality to manipulate calendars within your projects.
+In this tutorial, you'll learn how to **set working hours** and manage calendar collections using Aspose.Tasks for .NET.
+Calendars define workdays, holidays, and exceptions, so mastering them lets you control project schedules precisely.
+We'll also show you how to import calendars Microsoft Project, remove a calendar from a project, and get a calendar by name.

+## Quick Answers
+- **What is the primary class for calendars?** `Project.Calendars` collection.
+- **How do I set working hours?** Create or modify a `Calendar` object and define its `WorkingTime`.
+- **Can I import calendars from Microsoft Project?** Yes – load an MPP file and access its calendars.
+- **How to remove a calendar from a project?** Use `Project.Calendars.Remove(calendar)`.
+- **How to retrieve a calendar by name?** Call `Project.Calendars.GetByName("YourCalendar")`.

 ## Prerequisites

 Before we begin, ensure you have the following:

 1. Visual Studio: Install Visual Studio or any other compatible IDE for .NET development.
 2. Aspose.Tasks for .NET: Download and install Aspose.Tasks for .NET from [here](https://releases.aspose.com/tasks/net/).
 3. Basic understanding of C#: Familiarity with C# programming language will be beneficial.

 ## Import Namespaces